celine-mwah/cod_console_v1/README.md

 This tool is meant to be used with WAWMVM to record game cinematics.

 Features include:
-- A demo browser to select your demos
+- A demo browser to easily select and start your demos
 - A film tweaks tab
 - A environment presets tab with various presets
 - A sequence feature that lets you transition from one preset to another